wenyue-gu/ZeldaGame/doc/plan/DESIGN_PLAN.md

 - *public interface InteractiveElements*: This interface records all game elements that can interact with players/NPCs

 #### Other classes (src/ooga/model/interfaces):
 There are other APIs that describe the state/possessions of character.
-These APIs include Alive (for HP), Attackr (for attacking), Inventory (for possessions), and Scroable (for Scoring)
+These APIs include Alive (for HP), Attacker (for attacking), Inventory (for possessions), and Scrollable (for Scoring)
 - *public interface Alive*: Objects that implement this interface have certain HP values
-- *public interface Attacker*: bjects that implement this interface are allowed to attack other objects in different ways
+- *public interface Attacker*: objects that implement this interface are allowed to attack other objects in different ways
 - *public interface Inventory* : stores information of other objects that a player can take
-- *public interface Scorable* : helps players keep track of scores
+- *public interface Scorllable* : helps players keep track of scores

 ### Controller
 - MainController